 - Consider How Electricity Is Generated – Although it is factually cheaper to power your car on electricity, the benefit is currently disputed in terms of its effect on reducing carbon footprint in the UK.
 We currently depend on fossil fuels power points to provide our electricity.
 This means powering your electric car does still depend on fossil fuels and produces green house gas emissions.
 The government’s commitment to building renewable fuel sources could suggest you hold off on purchasing your new electric car until the energy they consume is more sustainable, too.

 If your car has reached the natural end of its lifetime, the responsible thing to do could be to purchase a new, hybrid or electric alternative.
 This investment could save you money but is a large up-front commitment.
-These tips could help you practice responsible, ethical spending, but if you do find yourself in a predicament where your existing vehicle has broken down and need a quick repair, Wizzcash are able to provide in financial emergencies.
+These tips could help you practice responsible, ethical spending, but if you do find yourself in a predicament where your existing vehicle has broken down and need a quick repair, Wizzcash are able to provide same day loans in financial emergencies.
 You can find out more about our lending procedures for vital emergencies and our lending criteria, today.